abadid/cmsc424-spring2018/project3/readme.md

     * **getDate():** Get the date of match in a string form.
 This should follow string form of an java.sql.date object, which looks like yyyy-mm-dd.
 You can view more at the documentation here https://docs.oracle.com/javase/7/docs/api/java/sql/Date.html

-    * **getRating():** Get the rating of a match.
+    * **getRating():** Get the rating (or score) of a match.

+This will be tested in the same kind of fashion as described for part 3.
+Your web application should properly add and display the matches on the webpage as well.
+For example, if I know the person with id 1 is matched with id 2, 3, and 4, when I navigate to the View matches page and submit id = 1, I should see the entries for id 2, 3, and 4 on the webpage.

 ## **Part 4: Add.jsp: Front-end (3 points)**

 As of now, there are not that many attributes of a person that are useful in matching people with each other.
 The next step is to add an additional attribute to a person that will be useful in your match algrotihm.
 You will need to add this field in all relevant parts of the system --- the database table, the back-end, and also here --- in the front-end.

 Please create some way for a user to specify the value of this field on the "add a person" page.
 You can model it just like any of the other input fields already there on the page.
 See the add.jsp file and its comments for exactly where to modify and insert the form field.
 Whatever field you decide to add, make sure you do not set a not null constraint on the person table for the field.
 You can see more about html form elements online here: [https://www.w3schools.com/html/html_form_elements.asp](https://www.w3schools.com/html/html_form_elements.asp)

 Furthermore, you can modify the fields where the user can enter a gender and seeking\_gender so that there is a menu of options that the user can choose from to include any other gender that you wish.
 The mapping of these options to integers for storage in the database should be hidden from the end user.
 We certainly don't want to give end users any kind of impression that one gender has a higher value than another one!
 You will not be tested in any way on what genders you add to the dropdown or what values they are mapped to.